Enrollment: Step by Step

 If you have never attended college, you must submit your official final high school transcript, GED score report, or home school affidavit with Notice of Intent directly to the Valencia Admissions and Records Office, or you may hand deliver it in a sealed envelope from the sending institution to any campus Answer Center.
 Graduates and students of Florida’s public education system should request transcripts be sent electronically.

 If you have attended college, you must request each previously attended college to forward an official transcript of your record directly to the Valencia Admissions and Records Office, or you may hand deliver them in a sealed envelope from the sending institution to any campus Answer Center.
 You are urged to do this as early as possible to assure complete records and accurate advisement.
-If you are seeking the Associate in Arts (A.A.) degree, Associate of Science (A.S.) degree, the Bachelor of Applied Science (B.A.S.) degree, or the Bachelor of Science (B.S.)
-Degree, it is recommended that you also submit official high school transcripts if you completed a foreign language that could satisfy the foreign language proficiency requirement for the degree.
+If you are seeking the Associate in Arts (A.A.) degree, Associate of Science (A.S.) degree, the Bachelor of Applied Science (B.A.S.) degree, or the Bachelor of Science (B.S.) degree, it is recommended that you also submit official high school transcripts if you completed a foreign language that could satisfy the foreign language proficiency requirement for the degree.

 Complete official transcripts MUST be received by the Admissions & Records Office before you can be admitted to Valencia as a degree-seeking student.
 Official PDF transcripts can be sent to firstname.lastname@example.org or mailed to 1800 S. Kirkman Road, Orlando, FL 32811.
 Unofficial transcripts will not be processed.
 See the Glossary for the definition of Transcript, Official.

 Valencia College has determined that the presence on campus of students officially designated as Sexual Offenders/Sexual Predators would be disruptive to the orderly process of the College's programs and/or would interfere with the rights and privileges of other students.
 In accordance with §1001.64(8)(a), F.S., the college may consider the past actions of any person applying for admission or enrollment and may deny admission or enrollment to an applicant because of misconduct if determined to be in the best interest of the college.
 The College denies admission/enrollment to students who are officially designated as Sexual Offenders/Sexual Predators.
 (College Procedure 6Hx28:8-02)